juju/docs/src/en/juju-block.md

 juju disabled-commands
 ```

-This will output a message containing any group that's currently disabled:
+This will output will list any group that's currently disabled:

 <!-- JUJUVERSION: 2.0.1-xenial-amd64 -->
 <!-- JUJUCOMMAND: juju disabled-commands -->